yt11sf/20_Fall_CSC645_P2P/README.md

+# 20_Fall_CSC645_P2P

+This repository allow team collaboration on P2P decentralized network project for the class CSC645 Computer Network in Fall 2020

-# Guideline on how to use Github
+## Guideline on how to use Github

+---

-Some simple guideline on this repository.
+### Some simple guideline on this repository.

 1. Make sure to update [.gitignore](./gitignore) to prevent commiting unnecessary files.